andreybog/ABNotificationObserver/README.md

 # ABNotificationObserver
-Convenient way to use NotificationCenter notificat
+Convenient way to use NotificationCenter notifications.
+You can define custom type notifications and observe it via defined method.